superfluid-finance/protocol-monorepo/packages/ethereum-contracts/README.md

     });
 ```

-To interact with the protocol, you can use the `@superfluid-finance/js-sdk`.
+To interact with the protocol, you can should consider to use the
+[`@superfluid-finance/js-sdk`](/packages/js-sdk).
 Here is a quick-start example:

 ```js
 const SuperfluidSDK = require("@superfluid-finance/js-sdk");